John Mangos: Other

 Man [sic] lives in Sydney, where he runs his own media consultancy, Megisti Media, which was named after the Greek island of his family's origin, Kastellorizo.
 He is also Director of Media for international financial corporate relations firm FTI.
 He currently works for Senator Aileen Macdonald.

 Personal life

-Man [sic] is married to Tanny and they have two sons.
+Man [sic] is married to Tanny Mangos.
+They have two sons, Kosta and Apollo Mangos.